zowe/docs-site/docs/user-guide/configure-zos-system.md

 If you run `ZWENOSEC` on a z/OS system, then you will no longer be able to run Zowe until you rerun `ZWESECUR` to reinitialize the z/OS security configuration.

+## (Optional) Configure Security Manager with z/OSMF Workflow

+z/OSMF workflow simplifies the procedure to configure the z/OS  security manger to prepare for launching the Zowe started tasks.
+The workflow and properties files are provided to assist with the security configuration.
+Customize the values for variables based on your site preferences.
+The workflow allows you to configure the security manager with the IBM RACF, CA TSS, and CA ACF2 security systems.

+Perform the following steps to register and execute the Zowe workflow in the z/OSMF web interface:

+ 1. Log in to the z/OSMF web interface.
+ 2. Select **Workflows** from the navigation tree.
+ 3. Select **Create Workflow** from the **Actions** menu.
+ 4. Enter the complete path to the workflow definition file in the **Workflow Definition filed**.

+    The path to the workflow definition file is <extracted_pax_folder>/files/workflows/ ZWESECUR.xml file.
+ 5. (Optional) Enter the path to the customized variable input file that you prepared in advance.

+    The path to the variable input file is located is <extracted_pax_folder>/files/workflows/ ZWESECUR.properties file.

+    Create a copy of the variable input file.
+Modify the file as necessary according to the built-in comments.
+Set the field to the path where the new file is located.
+When you execute the workflow, the values from the variable input file override the workflow variables default values.
+ 6. Select the system where you want to execute the workflow.
+ 7. Select **Next**.
+ 8. Specify the unique workflow name.
+ 9. Select or enter an Owner Use ID and select Assign all steps to owner user ID.
+ 10. Select **Finish**.
+    The workflow is registered in z/OSMF and ready to execute.
+11. Select the workflow that you registered from the workflow list.
+12. Execute the step.
+Perform the following steps to execute the step:
+    1. Double-click the title of the step.
+    2. Select the **Perform** tab.
+    3. Review the step contents and update the input values as required.
+    4. Select **Next**.
+    5. Repeat the previous two steps to complete all items until the option Finish is available.
+    6. Select **Finish**.

+For general information about how to execute z/OSMF workflow steps, watch the [z/OSMF Workflows Tutorial](https://www.youtube.com/watch?v=KLKi7bhKBlE&feature=youtu.be).

+You completed the Zowe security manager configuation with the z/OSMF workflow.

 ## User IDs and groups for the Zowe started tasks

 Zowe requires a user ID `ZWESVUSR` to execute its main z/OS runtime started task `ZWESVSTC`.
 This userid must have a valid OMVS segment.